What we do

 View the East of England APPG’s Income and Expenditure Statement for December 2017 – December 2018 here.

-The East of England APPG is kindly supported by British Sugar, London Stansted Airport, AstraZeneca, the East of England Local Government Association and the A120 Haven Gateway Partnership.
+The East of England APPG is kindly supported by British Sugar, London Stansted Airport, the East of England LGA, AstraZeneca and the A120 Haven Gateway Campaign.

 If you are interested in supporting the East of England APPG then please get in contact via [email protected]